 Graduate students are eligible to apply for many of the same types of financial aid as are undergraduates.
 When documentation of financial need is required, the FAFSA form must be completed and forwarded to the federal processor.
-Graduate students should particularly investigate possibilities for weekend church positions, employment opportunities, and the New Jersey Educational Opportunity Program as described above for undergraduates.
+Graduate students should particularly investigate possibilities for weekend church positions and other employment opportunities.
 Graduate students should also note the following:

-Graduate assistantships: A number of graduate assistantships are awarded each year averaging \$6,800.
+Graduate assistantships: A number of graduate assistantships are awarded each year averaging \$7,300.
 They include grant portions credited each semester to student accounts and involve 140 hours per semester of service to the college, earnings to be paid directly to students.
 Applications for assistantships received by March 1 will receive priority.
 Consideration will be given only to full-time students accepted into the graduate program.
 Assistantships are reviewed at the end of the first year and are not renewable after the second year.

+Stafford Loans (as above): maximum \$18,500.

-Stafford Loans: (as above) Supplemental Loans: (as above)
+Supplemental Loans (as above) students can borrow up to cost of attendance.